There is a famous midrashic passage that discusses the second verse of the Torah:

 A kind of inferior grain used primarily as animal feed.

 This story is also told in Josephus and Yossipon.
 However these accounts differ in several significant ways from the Talmudic account and some of these differences are historically problematic.
 According to both of these alternate accounts, after his conquest of Gaza, which is south of Jerusalem, Alexander marched on Jerusalem with intent to destroy it and he met the Jews just outside the gates of Jerusalem.
-However, according to the standard accounts of Alexander’s conquests, Alexander traveled from Gaza to Egypt in just one week, making a visit to Jerusalem (which is in the opposite direction) impossible.
+This is in apparent conflict with the standard accounts of Alexander’s conquests, which report that Alexander traveled from Gaza to Egypt in just one week, which would make a visit to Jerusalem (which is in the opposite direction) impossible.
 However, according to the Talmudic account there is no reason to believe that Alexander ever planned on traveling to Jerusalem himself.
 The Talmud does not specify at what point in his conquests he met the Jews, however, given the information provided, the most likely point was after the conquest of Tyre, and before the conquest of Gaza.
 According to the Talmud, the location of the meeting was Antipatris, a town not far from the ocean shore along which Alexander traveled.
 The relatively brief meeting described in the Talmud took place early in the morning and would not have significantly affected the traveling time of Alexander’s army, which may explain why it is unmentioned in non-Jewish accounts.
 As for the accounts of Alexander’s visit to Jerusalem and the Temple, if these events actually happened at all, they may have taken place later, when Alexander was returning from his conquest of Egypt, and traveling back towards Babylon.
 Josephus and Yossipon may have erroneously combined two separate events.

 In his Kuntres L’Hodos U’l’Hallel b’inyanei Chanuka, p.
 16.